kestra-io/kestra/README.md

 ## 🌟 What is Kestra?

 Kestra is an open-source, event-driven orchestration platform that that makes both **scheduled** and **event-driven** workflows easy.
-By bringing **Infrastructure as Code** best practices to data, process, and microservice orchestration, you can build reliable workflows and manage them with confidence.

-In just a few lines of YAML, you can [create a flow](https://kestra.io/docs/getting-started) directly from the UI.
+By bringing **Infrastructure as Code** best practices to data, process, and microservice orchestration, you can build reliable [workflows](https://kestra.io/docs/getting-started) directly from the UI in just a few lines of YAML.

 **Key Features:**
 - **Everything as Code and from the UI:** keep **workflows as code** with a full **Git Version Control** integration, even when building them from the UI.
 - **Event-Driven & Scheduled Workflows:** automate both **scheduled** and **real-time** event-driven workflows via a simple `trigger` definition in YAML.
-- **Declarative YAML Interface:** define workflows using a simple configuration built with autocompletion, syntax validation, and embedded documentation in the **built-in code editor**.
+- **Declarative YAML Interface:** define workflows using a simple configuration in the **built-in code editor**.
 - **Rich Plugin Ecosystem:** hundreds of plugins built in to extract data from any database, cloud storage, or API, and **run scripts in any language**.
 - **Intuitive UI & Code Editor:** build and visualize workflows directly from the UI with syntax highlighting, auto-completion and real-time syntax validation.
 - **Scalable & Resilient:** designed to handle millions of workflows, with high availability and fault tolerance.